bartificer/programming-by-stealth/docs/pbs94.md

 ### Two Kinds of Function — *Constructors* & *Instance Functions*

-Regardless of the specific programming language, when defining a class you'll be defining two distinct kinds of function — one or more *constructor functions*, or *constructors*, and an arbitrarily number of *instance functions*.
+Regardless of the specific programming language, when defining a class you'll be defining two distinct kinds of functions — one or more *constructor functions*, or *constructors*, and an arbitrarily number of *instance functions*.

 We know that classes are used as blueprints for objects that are instances of that class. **The function** (or functions) **a class defines for the purpose of constructing instances is** (or are) **known as *constructor functions*, or simply *constructors***.
 Some programming languages allow a single class to define arbitrarily many constructors, while others only allow classes to define a single constructor function.